-Syntax --entry_list_in_address_order

-Description Use this option to generate an additional entry list in the map file.
+Syntax entry_list_in_address_order Description Use this option to generate an additional entry list in the map file.
 This entry list will be sorted in address order.

---error_limit

-Syntax --error_limit=n

-n The number of errors before the linker stops linking. n must be a positive integer.
-0 indicates no limit.

-Description Use the --error_limit option to specify the number of errors allowed before the linker stops the linking.
+To set this option, use Project>Options>Linker>Extra Options error_limit Syntax error_limit=n Parameters n The number of errors before the linker stops linking. be a positive integer.
+0 indicates no limit. n must Description Use theerror_limit option to specify the number of errors allowed before the linker stops the linking.
 By default, 100 errors are allowed.
+This option is not available in the IDE.